pramod-borude/pramod-borude/README.md

 ### 🚀 Senior QA Engineer | Automation Enthusiast | Real-time Systems Explorer

-I'm a passionate QA Engineer with over 3.3 years of experience in automation and manual testing.
-I love building scalable test automation frameworks, solving real-time testing challenges, and ensuring high-quality releases in fast-paced environments.
-My expertise lies in automation with Python, API testing, and CI/CD pipeline integrations.
+Experienced QA Lead with 3.3+ years of expertise in manual and automation testing of complex distributed systems across domains such as traffic monitoring, edge computing, and real-time alerting.
+Adept at building scalable test automation frameworks using Selenium WebDriver (JAVA), TestNG, and RestAssured, while executing thorough API and UI test scenarios.
+Proficient in integrating QA efforts into CI/CD pipelines (Jenkins, GitLab) and driving quality early through Agile, TDD, and BDD (Cucumber) practices.
+Strong communicator and proactive collaborator with development and business teams.
+Currently working with Java, TestNG, and Maven to align with modern enterprise testing stacks.

 ---